rnd-forests/icommerce/README.md

 #### Microservice Testing

+##### Service-to-Service Authentication
+If our microservices are deployed to real infrastructure, we can use **mutual TLS** (mTLS) to implement a form of authentication between services.
+When a server talks to another server using mTLS, those servers are able to authenticate each other.

+In the context of our application, we implement two simple authentication mechanisms at microservice layer:

+- Authentication using API key.
+- Authentication using JWT.

+Authentication using API key is quite simple.
+When creating new microservice, we configure an API key for that microservice.
+Other microservices want to access that microservice need to obtain the API key first.
+After that, they can send that API key through `Authorization-ApiKey` custom header.

+Authentication using JWT is a bit more complicated.
+When using this kind of authentication mechanism, we assume that each microservice has an unique name.
+Let assume that microservice **A** wants to communicate with microservice **B**.
+We generate a JWT token from service **A** with the token audience claim set to the name of microservice **B**.
+On microservice **B** side, after receiving the JWT, it reads the audience claim and verifies that the audience value matched the service name.
+If so, the authentication process is consisdered succeeded.
+We use this kind of authentication between `order-processor` and `customer` microservices.

+Using JWT token allows us to send additional data between microservices not just a simple stateless API key.
+We can also set expiry time for the token to reduce the attack surface if that token is somehow leaked.

+Currently, we generate the JWT token once when starting microservice and the expiry time is set to 30 days.
+We don't have the mechanism to obtain new JWT token if the current one is expired.
+We can implement additional feature to refresh the current JWT.

 ### Installation Guides

 This project is written in Node.js, so before you can use it, you need to install Node.js.